U.S. Treasury Secretary Yellen warns of lasting impact of COVID on Black Americans

 Harris said research had shown that the government program for lending to small businesses hit by the pandemic had not been accessible to many Black-owned businesses partly because they did not have a relationship with big banks.

-Citing higher unemployment among Black Americans in the aftermath of the 2008 financial crisis, Yellen said: “That is what economic crises do: they hit people of color harder and longer.”
+Citing persistent and higher unemployment among Black Americans in the aftermath of the 2008 financial crisis, Yellen said: “That is what economic crises do: they hit people of color harder and longer.”

 Reporting by Andrea Shalal; Writing by Mohammad Zargham; Editing by Leslie Adler and Daniel Wallis